My story starts with a bridge over a creek, an empty notebook, and a childhood of magic!

 People have said I have this habit of getting lost in the clouds.
 I am guilty of daydreaming about hidden cottages in the thick woods behind my house and the mischievous goblins who hang out under the bridge of a nearby creek.
 While walking in the forest, I still often look for fairies hiding amongst the wildflowers, and I wish to come across the witch’s house right off my path.
 Not having come across any of these things yet, I turn to pen and paper to create my fairy tale stories.

-When I’m not writing about her hometown and witches, I write daily devotionals for families.
+When I’m not writing about my hometown and witches, I write daily devotionals for families.

 Using my own experiences, I create my stories of faith.
 I wrote my first book, The Invisible Line, for fellow police wives.
 The Police Wives of America organization supports this devotional.
 I also write devotionals about overcoming obstacles and letting go of fear.